microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

     Here are the three types of connectivity we recommend for Information Assistant "secure mode":

-    * Establish virtual network peering with your corporate network to the Information Assistant virtual network, and private access via Express Route.
+    * Establish virtual network peering with your corporate network to the Information Assistant virtual network, and private access via ExpressRoute.
-    * Establish a Point-to-Site (P2S) VPN for your development workstation.
+    * Establish a Point-to-Site (P2S) VPN Gateway for your development workstation.
 See [Secure Communication to Azure](#secure-communication-to-azure) section.
-    * If using Microsoft's Cloud for Sovereignty (MCfSov), there are additional considerations you can find in the [Secure Communication with Microsoft Cloud for Sovereignty (MCfSov)](#secure-communication-with-microsoft-cloud-for-sovereignty-mcfsov) section.
+    * If using Microsoft's Cloud for Sovereignty, there are additional considerations you can find in the [Secure communication with Microsoft Cloud for Sovereignty](#secure-communication-with-microsoft-cloud-for-sovereignty) section.

-8. If you are choosing to use a P2S VPN to connect to the Info Assistant virtual network, then follow these steps.
+8. If you are choosing to use a P2S VPN to connect to the Information Assistant virtual network, then follow these steps.
 Otherwise, skip to Step 18.

     :warning: *You will need your VPN configuration and client certificate that matches your Azure VPN Gateway to continue*